Full Year Financial Statement And Related Announcement 2016

 2 remaining non-performing restaurants in Singapore in 2016.

 Profit before taxation

-- Wholesale and distribution division operating profit surpassed prior year by S$0.4 million driven
+- Wholesale and distribution registered higher operating profit in FY2016, contributed mainly by

 Review of Financial Position

 As at 31 December 2016, the Group’s total equity stood at S$168.5 million or S$7.6 million higher than prior year.
 The increase was contributed largely from the profit posted for the year.